andrewbaxter/genemichaels/readme.md

 At a very high level:

-- The syntax tree is converted into "split groups" which have segments
+- The syntax tree is converted into a linear list of segments, where each segment is a member of exactly one "split group".
+A split group has a single boolean switch of state: split or not split.

   For instance, a split group for `match {}` might have segments `match` `{` `<break>` and `}`.
-These segments are interleaved (other group's segments may come between `{` and `}`) in a single line, to start.
+These segments are interleaved with other groups' segments, for instance other segments may come between `{` and `}`.

+  All split groups start in the not split state.

-  If the split group is triggered to split, `<break>` and everything after it on that line are moved to a new line after the line they were on.
+  When a split group split state is toggled, `<break>` and everything after it on that line are moved to a new line after the line they were on.

-- The split groups form a tree, with each node having children
-- The segments form a linear list (well, list of lists), as they'd appear in the source code

-Then the algorithm basically wraps nodes until all lines are less than the max line width.
+The algorithm basically wraps nodes until all lines are less than the max line width.

+This was a simplified explanation; there are a few other factors:

+- Alignments
+- Segments that change depending on whether their group is split or not (i.e. the `<break>` above which only breaks the line when the group is split, vs unconditional breaks)

 ## Multi-threading